apetenchea/cdroot/source/_posts/first-aid-kit-for-upgrading-debian.md

 ### Missing display manager

-Sometimes, you might end up with a system that starts in TTY mode, and you can't get back to the graphical interface.
+Sometimes, you might end up with a system that starts in TTY mode, unable to get back your graphical interface.

 1. Check if there are any available display managers installed on your system.
     ```bash